ybyzek/theniledev-examples/authz/README.md

 - [YOLO](../usecases/README.md#yolo)

 For this service, you can use Nile's built-in entities to enforce access policies.
-This example uses the NILE JS SDK to demonstrate authorization features in Nile in the following workflow:
+This example uses the Nile JS SDK to demonstrate authorization features in Nile in the following workflow:

 - List the instances of `DB` entity type allowed to be read in a given organization by one of the predefined users from the [usecases](../usecases/)
 - Create a new policy that allows the user `read` permissions to instances of the type `DB` which have a property `environment=dev`.
 There is an implicit deny for all other instances.